Bayesian Ensembling: Insights from Online Optimization and Empirical Bayes: Discussion Conclusions

+Furthermore, we illustrate how O-BMA optimizes a different loss than OBS leading to a novel empirical Bayesian analysis, and show how O-BMA-based regret bounds can often be adapted to OBS.
+Finally, we empirically validate our theoretical claims with both synthetic and real datasets, showing that BMA collapses and that the proposed OBS algorithms deliver better performance.

 The connection established in this work between OBS and the well-studied problem of portfolio selection bridges optimization and statistics and suggests many interesting future directions.
 For example, in online or continual learning, one is often concerned with properties under regime changes; a corresponding future direction is to evaluate OBS with algorithms aimed at minimizing \emph{dynamic} or \emph{adaptive regret} \citep[Chapter 10]{hazan2022introduction}.
-Future statistical investigations include how to initialize ensembles well, and if the same rules of thumb apply as in BMA.
-It is also interesting to consider connections to non-Bayesian online deep learning methods \citep{valkanas2025modl}.
+Future statistical investigations include how to initialize ensembles well and whether the same rules of thumb apply as in BMA.